Vab123/AKDTUwebsite/wp-content/plugins/wp-dark-mode/readme.txt

 2. You can use the show/hide dark mode switch in many different ways like Gutenberg block, Elementor widget, or Shortcode.
 Please refer to the FAQ section to learn more about how to use it.
 3. If you want to disable the OS-aware dark mode functionality, navigate to your Admin Dashboard > Settings > WP Dark Mode and turn off the “Enable OS-aware Dark Mode” switch button.

-You can also follow this video tutorial:
+You can also follow our video tutorial:

 [youtube https://www.youtube.com/watch?v=L6EmXREa6OA&rel=0]